Chapter 6: Applying Place Markers

 You can also use the Item Finder to list all the Place Markers on the current webpage and route the Dolphin Cursor directly to any of them.
 You can open the Item Finder by pressing CAPS LOCK + TAB.

-Note: Place Markers you create in Microsoft Edge or Google Chrome are not supported in Mozilla Firefox and vice versa.
+Note: Place Markers you create in Mozilla Firefox are not supported in Google Chrome or Microsoft Edge and vice versa.
 This is due to the way Firefox renders its webpages.
 Place Markers specifically created using Firefox will report Firefox as a tag in the SuperNova and Dolphin ScreenReader "Web Settings" dialog box.